All Products

 Features

-Q: How can I maintain a persistent connection with the server during long periods of silence?
+Q: How to maintain a persistent connection with the server during long periods of silence?

 Silent audio refers to content in an audio file or data stream that has no sound signal.
-You can generate silent audio using various methods, such as audio editing software (Audacity and Adobe Audition) or command-line tools (FFmpeg).
+You can generate silent audio using various methods, such as using audio editing software such as Audacity or Adobe Audition, or command-line tools such as FFmpeg.

-Q: How do I convert an audio file to a supported format?
+Q: How to convert an audio format to the required format?

 You can use the FFmpeg tool.
 For more information, see the official FFmpeg website.